onsi/ginkgo/docs/MIGRATING_TO_V2.md

 ```
 Note that this change is backwards compatible with v1.X.

 Ginkgo supports passing in decorators _and_ arbitrarily nested slices of decorators.
 Ginkgo will unroll any slices and process the flattened list of decorators.
 This makes it easier to pass around and combine groups of decorators.
+In addition, decorators can be passed into the table-related DSL: `DescribeTable` and `Entry`.

 Here's a list of new decorators.
 They are documented in more detail in the [Node Decoration Reference](https://github.com/onsi/ginkgo/blob/v2/docs/index.md#node-decoration-reference) section of the documentation.